The 7 Best Moraine Lake Hikes

 Despite being a very scenic, easy Moraine Lake hike, the Consolation Lakes trail is often not very busy.
 If you are seeking respite from the hordes of visitors around Moraine Lake, the Consolation Lakes trail is an excellent choice.

-The Consolation Lakes in Banff National Park - near Moraine Lake
+The Consolation Lakes in Banff National Park - near Moraine Lake.

 Consolation Lakes Hike – Quick Details

-Distance: 6 km out and back Elevation Gain: 240 m
+Distance: 6 km (3.7 miles) out and back Elevation Gain: 240 m (790 feet)

 Learn more about this easy Moraine Lake hiking trail in our full blog post on the Consolation Lakes trail.